steevened/poke/README.md

 ## Usage

-To start the project, run `npm start` in your terminal.
+To start the project, run `npm run dev` in your terminal.
 This will start a development server and open the project in your default web browser.

 ## Contributing